knowledgepixels/nanodash/INSTALL.md

 ## Step 2: Download and Unpack Nanobench ZIP File

-Download the Nanobench ZIP file for the latest release [here](https://github.com/peta-pico/nanobench/releases/latest).
+Download the ZIP file with a name like `nanobench-1.2.zip` for the latest release [here](https://github.com/peta-pico/nanobench/releases/latest).
 Unpack it at a convenient location in your file system.
 This should create three files: `nanobench.jar`, `run`, and `run-under-windows.bat`.